 All the above is handled together with large quantities of love and warmheartedness.
 Children should be rewarded for their accomplishments and praised when they succeed.
 Always be there to defend and look after them.
 Your family should be warm and encouraging.
-Discipline is a tiny part of the picture, but an essential part.
-Having said that please avoid the habit of rewarding children for failing, which has also been promoted by Lefties over the decades.
-Giving a child a gold star when their work is poor only de-values gold stars.
-In olden days a group of forty pupils would work on an assignment, and at the end two or three would be praised for being the best.
-The teacher described one as ‘the best in the class’ which gave students something to pursue.
-Nowadays all students receive a gold star, and all are winners, which provides kids with nothing to chase.
+Discipline is a tiny part of the picture but an essential part.
+Please avoid the habit of rewarding children for failing, which has also been promoted by Lefties over the decades—giving a child a gold star when their work is poor, only de-values gold stars.
+In the olden days, a group of forty pupils would work on an assignment, and in the end, two or three would be praised for being the best.
+The teacher described one as ‘the best in the class,’ which gave students something to pursue.
+Nowadays, all students receive a gold star, and all are winners, which provides kids with nothing to chase.
 What is the point of trying if your score is guaranteed to be equal with the class loser?
 You may as well lose too.
-It is a great way to destroy incentive, block ambition and extinguish creativity.
+It is a great way to destroy incentives, block ambition, and extinguish creativity.
 When I gave my children a score out of ten, it was usually about 7 or 8.
 I wanted them to know there was still room to do better.
 On rare occasions, I would give them 9 or 10, and their eyes would light up with delight and pride.
 It was well worth holding off on the highest scores just for the pleasure it gave them to know they were really that good.

 Work – a two-way street

 Kids must be given chores from an early age.
 Lefties will call you a slave driver and various other names, but while your kids learn the ropes and contribute, their kids will turn into lazy pinheads.

 From when toddlers walk, you can begin having them fetch various things in the home.
 “Wendy, hand me that remote control, thank you.”

 The little girl goes off to retrieve the remote and happily brings it to you.